Asymptotically Optimal Inventory Control for Assemble-to-Order Systems: Problem formulation

-It helps at this point to review some relevant concepts and introduce a bit more notation: the inventory position is the total amount in the system, including both on-hand inventory and orders in-transit, in excess of the amount needed to clear all existing backlogs.
-An inventory position can only be changed by new demand arrivals or new orders placed.
-We define $\ipos_j^-(t)$ and $\ipos_j(t)$ respectively as inventory positions of component $j$ at time $t$ before and after its order has been placed ($1 \le j \le n$, $t \ge -L_{k_j}$).
-Let
+The second line of the above corresponds to another definition of the inventory position in the literature: the total amount of the component in the system, including both on-hand inventory and orders in-transit, minus the amount needed to clear all existing backlog at a given time.